yoyosource/tec1.0/README.md

     print "i is not zero or one"
 }
 ```
-You can also check if 2 Strings are equal ('equals'), are equalsIgnoreCase ('equalsIgnoreCase'), the one starts with the other ('startsWith'), the one ends with the other ('endsWith'), the one contains the other ('contains') and the one contains the other ignore case ('containsIgnoreCase').
+You can also check if 2 strings are equal, for that use 'equals'.
+If you want to have it not case sensitive, use 'equalsIgnoreCase'.
+When you want to check if the first string starts with the other string, use 'startsWith'.
+Use 'endsWith' provided you want to check if the first string ends with the second string.
+To check if the first string contains the second, use 'contains'.
+This can also be used non case sensitive, with 'containsIgnoreCase'.

 ## Repeating
-To Repeat something multiple times use the 'while' loop.
-This loop will check first before executing the Loop Part.
+To repeat something multiple times use the 'while' loop.
+This loop will check first before executing the 'Loop Part'.
 ```
 // Loop through the Numbers from zero to ten